dikshagour01/dikshagour01/README.md

 ## About Me

-I'm a passionate [Your Occupation] based in [Your Location].
-I love to [Your Interests/Hobbies] and [Other Interests/Hobbies].
-In my free time, you can find me [What you like to do in your free time].
+I'm a passionate [Web Developer].
+I'm into [full stack development].
+In my free time, I love to [Dance].

 ---